klee-mens/LaserCAD/manual/how_to_build_a_white_cell.md

-# How to build a Multi Pass White Cell
+# How to build a Multi-Pass White Cell

-The follwing example shows how to build multipass setups in LasrCAD.
+The following example shows how to build multipass setups in LasrCAD.
 Spoiler:
 You do it with the set_sequence() function.
-As an example we will build a White Cell as you can find for example under www....
+As an example, we will build a White Cell as you can find for example under www....
-At the beginning we have to do our home work as an optics preofessional and ask:
+At the beginning we have to do our homework as optics professional and ask:
 Ok, how is the beam line set, and what are the distances again?
 Lukely we prepared something:
 A White Cell consist of 3 curved mirrors, All with the same radius of curvature